 Scroll down to the date on which you would like to schedule your appointment with an ONLINE History Department Writing Tutor, then click on your desired appointment time slot to book the session.
 If there is a time that you'd like to meet that is not listed, but is close to the listed times, please email our tutor at firstname.lastname@example.org.
 Please remember to include your name, FIU e-mail, a brief description of the course and assignment, and the type of assistance you need.
 Without your e-mail, our tutors will not be able to contact you, or invite you to the tutoring session.
 (This may jeopardize your appointment.)

 Respond to the confirmation e-mail sent by either Eric Rivas or Paul Burkart to hold your time slot.
 The demand for tutoring, especially online, increased markedly over the last few semesters.
 In order to make sure that everyone who signs up for an appointment is still interested as the day and time of your appointment approaches, and that interested students are not being blocked from a given slot by "no-shows," we ask that you kindly confirm your interest.
 Either Paul or Eric will attempt to e-mail you 24 hours before your appointment, unless you've made your appointment on the same day.
 If that is the case, you should have already done step #2, and are already in contact with one of our online tutors, and have sent them your assignment sheet and other written materials.
-If you fail to respond to multiple confirmation e-mails, you may lose your appointment.
+If you fail to respond to multiple confirmation e-mails, you will lose your appointment.

 Please familiarize yourself with "Google Hangouts," a video and document screen-sharing service that the History Tutors is using for these sessions.
 "Hangouts" is an application that you should have free access to through your FIU Gmail account.
 (For instruction on how to access "Hangouts" through Gmail see the following link, https://support.google.com/hangouts/answer/3115176?hl=en).